What are the best wheelchair vans for adult daycares?

 An average full size van can have 10-12 passengers including the driver.

-If you’re an organization that transports many passengers throughout the day, a larger capacity is likely better for you.
+If your organization transports many passengers throughout the day, a larger capacity is likely better for you.

 So, when you start looking at different wheelchair vans to purchase, keep in mind that you’ll probably want a full size van.
 If you need to transport more than 10 passengers at once a lot of the time, you may need to consider a bus.